 And given the wealth of opportunities brands have to score sales today, social feeds are quickly becoming the modern-day trip to the mall.

 Just as shoppers want to share and show off their purchases, ecommerce brands are expected to provide a personalized, back-and-forth experience for shoppers.
-Considering over half of all shoppers follow brands on social media to view new products, there’s no denying the potential for social feeds to drive sales.
+Considering 90% of Instagram users follow at least one brand on the platform, there’s no denying the potential for social feeds to drive sales.

 The State of Social Commerce